 (L-R) Joshua Valentin, Account Manager, Kelly Weber, Vendor Manager, Tony Francisco, CEO

-Manually managing recurring billing without support
+Manually doing recurring billing management without support

 Kelly Weber, vendor manager at CloudPlus, initially got involved in the company’s billing process because she saw recurring issues she wanted to fix, once and for all.